 Your average modern car is one of the most complex pieces of machinery you will ever own.
 With around 30,000 individual components, managing the quality of component parts through the supply chain is a vital task.

-It’s no surprise then that the auto industry has had a structured approach to quality methodologies for some time.
+It’s no surprise then that the industry has been striving to advance automotive quality control procedures for some time.
 Lean manufacturing principles emerged from the Toyota Production System (TPS) in the 1950s.
 In the 1980s, Ford, Chrysler, and GM began developing the APQP process using Statistical Process Control (SPC) and Six Sigma techniques, among others.
 Toyota started sharing TPS with its parts suppliers in the 1990s.
 Some of the main automotive-producing countries built their own quality management system frameworks in the 1990s—VDA (Germany), AIAG (US), AVSQ (Italy), FIEV (France), and SMMT (UK).

 By the late 90s, the industry realized this wasn’t a viable approach.
 Tier 1 suppliers supplying vehicle manufacturers—or original equipment manufacturers (OEMs) in industry parlance—were often supplying automotive manufacturers in different jurisdictions.
 Tier 2 suppliers—those supplying the Tier 1s—were in an even more complex situation.